andrewjoelpeters/andrewjoelpeters.github.io/about/index.md

 layout: default
 title: About
 ---
+# About Me

-**Hi, I'm Andrew Peters.** I like challenges and big questions.
+I like challenges and big questions.
 I tend to think things can be done better.
 Reach out at _hi@andrewjoelpeters.com_.

 Books are important to me.
 What I'm currently reading: